Gaberoids/genealogynow/README.md

 ### Acknowledgements

 I received inspiration for this project from [Codeacademy](https://courses.codeinstitute.net/).
-- The modal functionality and the mobil hemburger buttons were built inspired on templates from bootstrap.
+- The modal functionality and the Mobil hemburger buttons were built inspired on templates from bootstrap.